christianwach/civicrm-admin-utilities/readme.txt

 ### Requirements

 This plugin requires a minimum of *WordPress 4.4* and *CiviCRM 4.6*.
 Please refer to the installation page for configuration instructions as well as for how to use this plugin with versions of CiviCRM prior to 4.6.

+### Notes

+If you have installed the Shoreditch extension for CiviCRM, then this plugin does its best to make it compatible with WordPress.
+Unfortunately, Shoreditch version 0.1-alpha25 makes it very difficult to override the margin applied to the body tag on the front end of your site, so you will have to do this yourself.

 ### Plugin Development